Saturday 22 September 2018

 - Mechanical support throughout the ride

 - PDF route map

-- Water available at the start and finish, and en route
+- Water and complimentary nutritional refreshments available at the start, finish and en route

 If you would like more information on any of our events, get in touch Monday - Friday 09:00 - 17:00: